Free GLP-1 resource

 Does Vita AI replace medical advice?

 No. Vita AI is a tracking and nutrition support tool.
 It does not diagnose, prescribe, dose, or replace guidance from your clinician, prescriber, pharmacist, or registered dietitian.
+It is independent and not affiliated with any medication manufacturer.

 Evidence-aware content